puremourning/vimspector/README.md

 * Use `<CR>`, or double-click with left mouse to expand/collapse (+, -).
 * Set the value of the variable with `<C-CR>` (control + `<CR>`) or `<leader><CR>` (if `modifyOtherKeys` doesn't work for you)
+* View the type of the variable via mouse hover.
 * When changing the stack frame the locals window updates.
 * While paused, hover to see values